llmariner/llmariner/hack/inferentia.md

 EOF
 ```

-Please note that Karpenter version needs to be 1.1.0 or later to have (https://github.com/aws/karpenter-provider-aws/issues/3555)
+Please note that Karpenter version needs to be 1.1.0 or later to have (this change}[https://github.com/aws/karpenter-provider-aws/issues/3555].

 ## Step 2.
 Install the Neuron device plugin and scheduling extension